colerusson/Project1Lexer/README.md

 # Project1Lexer
-First project in CS 236 - creating the lexer for our datalog interpreter For the entirety of this class, we will be creating an interpreter for the programming language datalog, which is a subset of prolog.
+For the entirety of this class, we will be creating an interpreter for the programming language datalog, which is a subset of prolog.
 The project will be split into 5 labs across the whole semester, which will include a lexer, parser, and more